Pucca Qila Operation

-Pucca Qila Operation, also called the Pucca Qila Massacre was an operation launched by Sindh Police on the orders of PPP led Sindh government against MQM party workers and ordinary protesters in the Pucca Qila area of Hyderabad city.
+Pucca Qila Operation, also called the Pucca Qila Massacre was an operation launched by Sindh Police on the orders of PPP-led Sindh government against MQM party workers and ordinary protesters in the Pucca Qila area of Hyderabad city.
 The operation resulted in the deaths of more than 70 people, mostly women and children.
-The incident resulted in the dismissal of the Benazir Bhutto government by President Ghulam Ishaq Khan, allegedly on the orders of Pakistan Army.
+The incident resulted in the dismissal of the Benazir Bhutto government by President Ghulam Ishaq Khan, allegedly on the directives of military.

 Background

 On 14 May, a dispute between different ethnic groups of students over special exam quotas escalated into clashes that spread to the entire city center and resulted in the deaths of three people and a curfew which was enforced for eleven days.
 On the eleventh day, 25 May, the government sent the police, consisting of several forces from predominantly rural districts surrounding Hyderabad, to Pucca Qila, a Muhajir dominated neighbourhood, where they attempted to establish a police station within the walls of the citadel and to clear it of weapons.
 The police besieged the area, closed off all exits, entered houses in search of weaponry and shot at people breaking curfew and leaving their houses.
 Gun battles broke out between the Sindh police and MQM militants who had arrived to lift the siege and local MQM party workers who attempted to resist the searches, leading to an escalation of tension in Pucca Qila area.
 As a result of the siege, the water supply from the water tower in the citadel was cut off, disrupting the water supply in large sections of Hyderabad.